Mehrpouya/CMP309/_posts/2025-02-25-case-studies-template.md

 - App architecture and screen layouts.
 Map out how the content and features are structured across different screens.
 - What are your apps main screens?
 What are the main [layouts](https://developer.android.com/design/ui/mobile/guides/layout-and-content/layout-basics) in each screen?
 - What is the relationship between different screens?
-- How does user interacts with navigation and how does that guide them throughout their interaction with your app.
+- How does user interact with navigation and how does that guide them throughout their interaction with your app.

 ## Action / Task list
 - What are your user's main goals?
 What steps do they take to achieve those goals?
 What are decision points in your app, where users need to choose between options?